LBNL-ETA/MSWH/README.md

 ## Contributing

 Anyone may contribute features with the appropriate tests using the issue tracker, forks and pull requests.
+Please check out [code documentation](https://lbnl-eta.github.io/MSWH/) for guidance.

 To run tests: